OpenBuildings/purchases/README.md

 ## Prices

-This module heavily utalizes jam-monetary - all of its price related methods and fields are Jam_Price objects allowing you to safly conduct price calculations, so that currency conversions happen transparently.
+This module heavily utilizes jam-monetary - all of its price related methods and fields are Jam_Price objects allowing you to safly conduct price calculations, so that currency conversions happen transparently.
 For more informations see: [https://github.com/OpenBuildings/jam-monetary](openbuildings/jam-monetary)

 __Purchase_Item flags__